 This Project Area was selected in accordance with RSPO Annex 6 RaCP requirements, specifically addressing the principles of :

 Guided by a scientifically designed Theory of Change and aligned with International Conservation Standards, the project adopts a knowledge-based approach to ensure that every conservation strategy is measurable, relevant, and accountable.
 In-depth ecological and social analyses form the foundation for achieving long-lasting and equitable outcomes for local communities.
-The overarching goal of the Project is to reduce existing and emerging threats to LBWR, ensuring the long-term conservation of terrestrial and aquatic ecosystems, biodiversity, and ecosystem services.
+The overarching goal of the Project is to reduce existing and emerging threats, ensuring the long-term conservation of terrestrial and aquatic ecosystems, biodiversity, and ecosystem services.
 This will be achieved through five interrelated strategic approaches:

 -